mayrmt/mayrmt.github.io/scientific_community.md

 ## Organization of Conferences

+### Scientific Events

+I'm one of the main organizers of the [European Trilinos User Group Meeting Series (EuroTUG)](https://eurotug.github.io), in particular of these events:
+- 2022 European Trilinos User Group Meeting, Munich (virtual), Sept.
+12 - 14, 2022

 ### Appointments to Scientific Committees

 I've been appointed to the Scientific Commitee of the following international conferences: